Best Raised Bed Soil Mix — The Recipe That Actually Grows Vegetables

 Except the cost.
 Vermiculite is not cheap.
 A 4 cubic foot bag of coarse vermiculite — the kind you actually want, not the fine stuff sold for seed starting — runs about $35 to $45 depending on where you live.
 For a standard 4×8 bed at 12 inches deep, you need 32 cubic feet of total mix.
 That’s roughly 10.5 cubic feet of vermiculite alone.
 You’re looking at $90 to $120 just in vermiculite before you buy anything else.
 Total cost for Mel’s Mix typically lands around $150 to $200 for one 4×8 bed using bagged materials.

-It also has a sustainability question.
-Peat moss is mined from bogs that take thousands of years to form.
-Many gardeners now substitute coco coir, which works similarly and costs about the same but is a renewable byproduct of coconut processing.
-Either way, the mix performs beautifully — it’s just an expensive place to start.
+There’s also a sustainability question worth knowing about.
+Peat moss comes from bogs that take thousands of years to form — mining it isn’t exactly a renewable proposition.
+Many gardeners now substitute coco coir, which performs similarly and costs about the same but is a byproduct of coconut processing.
+Renewable.
+Either way, the mix performs beautifully.
+It’s just an expensive place to start.

 Best for: Gardeners focused on maximum yield per square foot, root vegetables, and anyone who doesn’t mind the higher upfront investment.